MariosPetropoulos/Adjoint-Optimization/README.md

 # Adjoint-Optimization
-Optimization a Boundary Layer Distribution
+Optimization of a Boundary Layer Distribution